Suicide Prevention in Specific Populations

 While the narrative of a suicidal person may be similar to someone wishing to take up the option of assisted dying when at the end stage of a terminal illness, they are quite different in meaning and require different responses and interventions.

-For those with chronic mental illness or non-terminal illnesses such as chronic pain, the lack of quality of life is seen by some as a justification for ending one’s life.
-This often poses a dilemma in making a distinction between assisted dying and suicide and can be challenging for counsellors and clinicians.
-Having these difficult conversations will be a focus of this workshop.
+The meaning of death for a suicidal person is not singular, ranging from a desire to escape intolerable psychological distress to the existential sense that life lacks purpose or meaning.
+For individuals with chronic mental illness or non-terminal conditions such as chronic pain, the lack of quality of life can sometimes be perceived as a justification for ending one’s life.
+This often presents a dilemma in distinguishing between assisted dying and suicide and can be challenging for counsellors and clinicians.
+This workshop will focus on these difficult conversations.

 - The phenomenon of suicide – its meaning and the narrative of despair